axiomatheou/axiomatheou/README.md

-- 👋 Hi, I’m @Camu5
+- 👋 Hi, I’m @Eccl3s (a nod to John Carew Eccles)
-- 🧬 I’m interested in dynamical systems, mathematics, histology and neurosciences.
+- 🧬 I’m interested in dynamical systems, biophysics, medicine, histology and neurosciences.
 - 👩‍💻 I’m experienced in Python, R, Bash.
 Also some basics in C++.
-- 💡 I’m looking to collaborate on projects related to biology, mathematics, and programming (+ philosopy).
 - 💬 Ask me about my interest in Aristotelian-Thomist philosophy and how it influences my approach to biology.
+- ❤️ Cats mean the world to me.
 - ⚡ Fun fact: Did you know about "parasitic numbers" in mathematics?
 They have a fascinating property: when multiplied by a specific integer, the result is a rearrangement of their digits.
 For example, 1089 x 9 = 9801.
 This concept mirrors the intricate relationships seen in parasitology, where organisms evolve complex life cycles involving multiple hosts.

 <!--
-**Camu5/Camu5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Eccl3s/Eccl3s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: